vincentwongso/csv-processor/README.md

 ```
 Currently there is only one processor type which is `CashTransfer` processor.
 So when we add a new type, e.g: cash adjustment processor.
 We can simply change the type to `--type=CashAdjustment`, of course with the assumption that we have implemented `CashAdjusment` class.

-For demonstration purposes 2 test files are provided in the project directory: `./data/uploads`.
+For demonstration purposes, 2 test files are provided in the project directory: `./data/uploads`.

-At the moment the output directory is always located at `./data/results` directory.
+Currently the output directory is hardcoded to `./data/results` directory.
 For the future it can be moved to the cli option similar to input file or separate config file.

 2. Process csv file via Queue.